open-pioneer/trails-starter/docs/manual/AppDevelopment.md

 }),
 ```

-See the documentation of the package `vite-plugin-pioneer` for more details.
+See the documentation of the package `@open-pioneer/vite-plugin-pioneer` for more details.

 ## Deployment